dbillor/selin-yum/README.md

 ### Offline behavior
 Static assets load from cache when available; data operations require the backend and will not fall back to local storage.

-### One‑click Render (backend)
+### One‑click Render (single service)
-This repo includes a Render Blueprint at `render.yaml` (with a persistent disk).
+This repo includes a Render Blueprint at `render.yaml`.
+It now builds the frontend and serves it from the Node server alongside the API.
+Result: one Web Service, minimal config.

 Steps:
 - Push this repo to GitHub.
 - In Render: New → Blueprint → choose your repo; it will detect `render.yaml`.
-- Confirm the `selin-baby-api` service; deploy.
-Health path `/api/health` should return 200.
+- Deploy the `selin-baby-api` service (name can be kept).
+It will:
-- Copy your service URL (e.g., `https://selin-baby-api.onrender.com`).
-Set your frontend `VITE_API_URL=https://selin-baby-api.onrender.com/api` and redeploy the frontend.
+  - Build: `npm install && npm run build`

-- Deploy the minimal API in `server/server.js` to a host with persistent storage (e.g., Render, Fly.io, Railway, a small VPS), or use your own backend.
+  - Start: `npm start` (which runs `node server/server.js`)
-- Expose routes under `/api/*` and ensure `/api/health` returns 200.
+  - Serve the built SPA and expose API under `/api/*` with health at `/api/health`.
-- Set `VITE_API_URL` to your API base (e.g., `https://your-host/api`) in your Netlify/Vercel project environment vars, then rebuild/deploy.
+- Persistent disk is provisioned automatically; data is stored under `/data/selin/db.json`.

-When the app detects a reachable backend, it uses it for all CRUD; otherwise it falls back to local storage.
+Open your service root URL to see the app.
+No `VITE_API_URL` is required because the app defaults to same-origin `/api`.

 ## Design choices
 - Client-side React (Vite + TypeScript + Tailwind), with a tiny built-in backend for persistence where needed.